 INSERT INTO TASKER.TASK_MAPPING (JSON_MAPPING)

-Once the JSON was loaded, I ran the main procedure "CREATE_VS_FMC()" with three parameters:
+Once the JSON was loaded, I ran the main procedure "CREATE_VS_FMC()" with four parameters:

-1. task_schema - The schema where you will create the tasks/DAG.
+2. task_schema - the schema where you will create the tasks/DAG.
 I created all the tasks and objects in "TASKER".

-2. dag_name - This is the basis for the name of the dag.
+3. dag_name - this is the basis for the name of the dag.
 The root task that identifies the dag will appear with the "EXEC_" prefix.
 In this example, The dag_name parameter was 'INIT_TPCH', and the root task that identifies the dag in Snowflake is 'EXEC_INIT_TPCH'.
 This corresponds to Name of the FMC in VaultSpeed.

 A Snowflake DAG for My Data Vault!

-Fifteen new tasks appeared under Tasks in the schema “TASKER”.
-These made up the dag EXEC_INIT_TPCH.
-I clicked on the root task by the same name and launched its detail page to see the graph view and execute the DAG.
+Seventy-five new tasks appeared under Tasks in the schema “TASKER”.
+These made up the dag EXEC_INIT_SALES.
+I clicked on the root task by the same name and launched its detail page to see the graph view and execute the dag:

 I saw my hubs, links, and satellites populated with data...